VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 You use two repositories in Git to collaborate with others: a local repo and a remote repo.
 Your local repo (on your computer and what we are creating here) is where you do all your work then you'll be able to `$ git push` it onto your remote repo and then `$ git pull` the remote repo back into your local repo.

+To be able to see the git folder in your repository.
+You need to unhide the folder.
+You can do this by clicking on Control Panel, Folder Options, View and tick the 'Show hidden, files, folders and drive ' option.
+Don't worry about this git folder, it just lives in your repository.

 **3.1 Creating files**
 You can either create the files by